DaNnielRody/DaNnielRody/README.md

 **`Back-End Engineer`**

-I'm Daniel Rody, graduated in Commercial Software Engineering at Jala University, and a Back-End Engineer from Brazil.
+**I'm Daniel Rody, graduated in Commercial Software Engineering at Jala University, and a Back-End Engineer from** 🇧🇷

 I'm passionate about building efficient and scalable backend systems and continuously learning new technologies to improve my skills.

 <br>